kevingivens/site/content/blog/post3.md

 $$ K_{var} = \frac{1}{T}\mathbf{E}\left[\int^T_0 \sigma^2(t, \dots)dt\right] $$

 The first step in the derivation is to re-write this expression.
-For a Black Scholes-like spot process
+For an Ito process for the spot of the following generic form.

 $$\frac{dS_t}{S_t} = \mu(t, \dots) dt + \sigma(t, \dots) dW_t $$

+Where $\mu$ and $\sigma$ can be time or level dependent.
 Applying Ito's lemma to $\ln(S_t)$ and subtracting the above equation gives

 $$\frac{dS_t}{S_t} - d(\ln(S_t)) = \frac{1}{2}\sigma^2dt$$